OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ```
 This however, does not truly guarantee that the content will be overwritten in run time.
 In order to optimize the byte code, the compiler will do analysis in which it can decide not to execute the overwriting of data, as it is no longer used afterwards (unnecessary operation).
 Even if you verify that the code is present in the compiled DEX, the optimization can still happen during just-in-time or ahead-of-time compilation in the VM.

 There is no silver bullet against this problem, as different solutions have different consequences.
-For example, one may choose to perform some additional calculation (e.g. XOR the data into some other dummy buffer), but there is no guarantee on how deep will the compiler do it's optimization analysis.
+For example, one may choose to perform some additional calculation (e.g. XOR the data into some other dummy buffer), but there is no guarantee on how deep will the compiler perform it's optimization analysis.
 On the other hand, using the overwritten data outside of compiler's scope (e.g. serializing it in a temp file) guarantees the overwriting to be performed, but has obvious performance and maintenance impact.

-Then, using `Arrays.fill()` methods to overwrite the data is a bad practice, as they are an obvious target to be hooked (see _Tampering and Reverse Engineering on Android_ chapter for more details).
+Then, using `Arrays.fill()` method to overwrite the data is a bad practice, as it is an obvious target to be hooked (see _Tampering and Reverse Engineering on Android_ chapter for more details).

 Finally, one additional issue with the example above is that the content is overwritten with all zeroes.
 If the case allows, one should try to overwrite critical objects with random data, or ideally content from other non-critical objects.
 This will make really hard to construct scanners that can identify sensitive data based on the way such data is managed.